ctechfilmuniversity/lecture_procedural_generation_and_simulation/assignments/schaeuble/10/pgs_final_project_schaeuble.md

 # Working Process

 ## Intro to Python in Blender Code
-Completed this tutorial to get aquainted with scripting in Blender: https://www.youtube.com/watch?v=XqX5wh4YeRw
+Completed this tutorial to get acquainted with scripting in Blender: https://www.youtube.com/watch?v=XqX5wh4YeRw

 ```python